A typical emerald, with many inclusions and fractures. I have seen much worse; clear stones are rare and valuable.

 fillings; so they should not be soaked when cleaning.
 A

-good emerald is valuable, we would recommend taking it to a
+good emerald is valuable, take it to a

 jeweller once a year to check its mount is secure, and the